PAM2K – January 14, 2013

 “We let the patients know that they had outstanding balances and asked if they would like to go ahead and pay those today,” says Peloquin.
 “The very first day, I collected more than $4,000.”

 Like other new patient financial technologies, text messaging has to be handled carefully to avoid breaking privacy, trade, and communications laws.
 But some healthcare providers are finding texting to be a useful tool that helps increase collections, improve patient compliance with physician orders, and reduce the appointment no-show rate.

 Peloquin says new technologies need to be considered because the standard protocol used for collecting patient balances has proved to be ineffective—and a hazard to provider-patient rapport.

 “You send out three statements, and then you send the patients to a collection agency,” he says.
 “This is not the best way to build lasting relationships with patients.
 It does not build goodwill, and it is not patient friendly.”

 Text messaging is particularly useful for communicating with patients who are willing to pay their bills, but tend to ignore mailed billing statements, says Peloquin.

 “These patients really appreciate the fact that they aren’t getting a statement, or they aren’t being sent to collections,” he says.
 “Texting allows for interactive communication, and it can be quite a positive process.”

-To read more information about the software products we have available click on the logo below to download or view the PDF file.
+To read more information about the software products we have available click on the links below to download or view the PDF file.